 For the last time in 2016, I flew out to the OpenStack Summit in Barcelona, where I had the chance to meet (again) a lot of my fellow OpenStack contributors there.

 How To Work Upstream with OpenStack

 My week started by giving a talk about How To Work Upstream with OpenStack where I explained, accompanied by Ryota and Ashiq, to the audience how to contribute upstream to OpenStack.
-It went well and was well received by the public – you can watch the video below or download the slides.
+It went well and was well received by the public – you can watch the video below or

 Python 3 in telemetry projects

 I've attended a few interesting cross-project sessions, which helped me getting some prioritization for my work during the next few months.

 The Python 3 porting effort is blocked for a while in Nova and Swift for various (mostly non-technical) reasons, while almost all other projects are working correctly.
 On the other hand, we have committed the telemetry projects to be the first one to drop Python 2 support has soon as it is possible.
 The next steps are to be sure downstream is ready and enable functional testing in devstack with Python 3.

 The Ceilometer sessions were really interesting, are we mainly discussed deprecating and removing old crufts that are not or should not be used anymore.
 The main change will be the depreciation of the Ceilometer API.
 It has been clear for more than a year that Gnocchi is the way-to-go to store and provide access to metrics, but we failed at announcing wildly.
 A lot of the people I talked to during the summit were not aware that the Ceilometer API was not a good pick, and that Gnocchi was the now recommended storage backend.
 Bad communication from our side – but we are going to fix it as of now.